Capacity Analysis of Linear Operator Channels over Finite Fields: Shannon Capacity vs Subspace Coding Capacity

 \subsection{Row-Space-Symmetric LOCs ($T<M$)}

-We show that subspace coding is not capacity achieving for row-space-symmetric LOCs under certain conditions.
-Note that when $T\geq M$, a row-space-symmetric LOC has a unique subspace degradation (cf. Lemma~\ref{lemma:tmrss}).
-Hence, the discussion here is covered by the last subsection.
+When $T\geq M$, a row-space-symmetric LOC has a unique subspace degradation (cf. Lemma~\ref{lemma:tmrss}).
+Hence, we can apply the results in the last subsection.
 But when $T<M$, a row-space-symmetric LOC may not have a unique subspace degradation.
-So our discussion here provides different perspective for LOCs when $T<M$.

-The following lemma gives an upper bound on the subspace coding capacity for row-space-symmetric LOCs.
+The following lemma gives an upper bound on the subspace coding capacity of row-space-symmetric LOCs.

 \begin{lemma} For a row-space-symmetric LOC,